SagarChhabriya/Python-Bootcamp/15-module-15-filing/session-15.0.md

 ---

 ## **15.7 Using the `with` Keyword**
 The `with` statement is a context manager that ensures files are automatically closed when you're done working with them.
+Even in case of exceptions also.

 - **Context Manager**:
   - Automatically handles file closing, even if an exception occurs.